Gay Pride Madrid

 Flamenco Tablaos

 Whilst flamenco dancing does not originate from Madrid, there is a long and established history of it in the city.
 Flamenco began as folk music in Southern Spain during the 19th century and it has now grown into a full art form.
-The best place to catch a Flamenco show is at one of Madrid’s Tablaos, venues designed specifically for hosting these sort of events.
+The best place to catch a Flamenco show is at one of Madrid’s Tablaos, venues designed specifically for hosting these sorts of events.
 Whilst at a tablao you can enjoy fine wine and delicious food to the sound and sight of some of the best-known dancers in the city.

-Tablao venues are the perfect places to tick off two experiences from your itinerary, with a range of Spanish delicacies on offer, including suckling pig and deep-fried bread, as well showcasing some of the most passionate and vibrant flamenco in the city.
+Tablao venues are the perfect places to tick off two experiences from your itinerary, with a range of Spanish delicacies on offer, including suckling pig and deep-fried bread, as well as showcasing some of the most passionate and vibrant flamenco in the city.

 Join the Travel Gay Newsletter